-As the IAM and SSO projects have grown, Inchcape has scaled their Ping Identity infrastructure in lockstep.
-“We have done this only once during the project and it was a painless process that just required us to provision more compute and RAM to our virtual instances and restarting,” he says.
+As the IAM and SSO projects have grown, Inchcape has scaled its Ping Identity infrastructure in lockstep.
+“We have done this only once during the project and it was a painless process that just required us to provision more compute and RAM to our virtual instances and restart,” he says.

 In terms of reliability, Ping has also surpassed Inchcape’s expectations.
 “Our business covers 22 time zones and almost every minute of the day, someone, somewhere is requesting sign on.
 Ping has been absolutely rock-solid and we have had no outages or performance issues—once you have it configured, it’s a case of set and forget,” Nutt adds.